veronicakwon/Geometry-of-Sycophancy/additional_documents/onboarding.md

 A detailed overview of the organisation of files in the repo.

 ## Architectural Diagram
-Visual representation of all the components in the project and their interactions.
+Visual representation of all project components and their interactions.

 ## Timeline
 Assuming the project has a proposed timeline, the milestones should be stated with the dates by which they are supposed to be completed.